fireh9lly/just-the-docs-forestry/docs/database.md

 At the bottom of the window is a list of the table's rows, in order.
 These can be edited here, or deleted using the **X** button.

 During the game, data can be retrieved from a data table using the `getData()`, `getDataRange()`, and `getDataRow()` functions; see the [expression reference](/docs/expression-reference/ "Expression reference") for more information on these.

 Remember that data stored in the database is _immutable_: it can't be changed during the game.
-If you need modify something defined in a data table, the best way is to make a copy of the data by storing it in a variable; you will then be able to modify the variable like any other.
+If you need to modify something defined in a data table, the best way is to make a copy of the data by storing it in a variable; you will then be able to modify the variable like any other.